bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/README.md

 # Guitar Pedal 125b

-### Rev 5 - 6/30/2023
+### Rev 6 - 3/17/2024

 Updates include:
-1. Updated placement of screen slightly to ease installation.
-2. Updated POT footprint mounting holes to be slightly larger.
-3. Properly grounded Audio TRS jacks when no cable is inserted.
+1. Removed the PDS1 DC-DC Isolator from the power supply design.
+This part was quite expensive and hard to source and wasn't really doing anything valuable to help with the noise profile of the device (especially if you are using a good pedal board power source with isolated power).
+This simplifies the power supply a bit.
+2. Added a simple RC Low Pass filter immediately following the Daisy Seed audio outputs to help get rid of out of band noise caused by the Rev7 Daisy Seed.
+3. Updated a bunch of components to have footprints oriented the way JLCPCB expects them.
+This reduces the need to "fix" the rotation of components when having JCLPCB manufacture the PCBs.
+4. Updated the design to include the 20pin headers for the Daisy Seed so that JLCPCB could also assemble these parts.
+Saves a lot of time from having to solder 40 points on the PCB.
-4. Included exported Gerber and Assembly files to make it easy to order assembled PCBs from JCLPCB.
+5. Included exported Gerber and Assembly files to make it easy to order assembled PCBs from JCLPCB.
 Detailed instructions can be found on the [Build the Hardware](docs/README.md) page.
 This requires no knowledge of KiCad to get the PCBs made and mostly Assembled.

 ### Overview